Find Nursing Colleges

 $49,655 Average Earnings

-On average, students take out $18,350 in loans while pursuing their degree.
+Degree recipients from CBC accumulate an average of $15,453 in student debt by the time they complete their degree.
 During the early years of their career, CBC graduates make an average of $49,655 annually.

 $51,320 Average Earnings